 In an unpleasant situation, maintaining your composure would be the hardest yet the most fruitful trick for dealing with an angry customer who is yelling directly at you.
 The moment you learn how to conquer your own emotions is the moment you’d be triumphant in delivering excellent customer service.

-Pick any channel, email, phone calls or live chat services, displaying agitation will only make the situation worse.
+Pick any channel, email, phone call, or live chat for the Website, displaying agitation will only make the situation worse.
 If you are familiar with mediation techniques, you’d know that a deep breath can work wonders in a stressful situation.
 So before anything else, a deep inhale and exhale will gear you up to take care of the problem.

 Pay Attention and Show Empathy